KeiichiSatoh/llmcoder/README.md

 # Register your API key (temporary session-based)
 Sys.setenv(OPENAI_API_KEY = "sk-xxxxxxxxxxxxxxxxx")
-# Alternatively, the API key can also be stored in .Renviron for persistence across sessions.
+# Alternatively, you can store the API key in your .Renviron file to make it persist across sessions.
+# As a more convenient option, you can also pass the API key directly as an argument to the `coding_gpt()` function.

 # Create a sample data.frame
 df <- data.frame(